 It was common practice in the ancient world to welcome home a king or war hero by laying out a path of palm branches for him to ride on or walk on – similar to rolling out the red carpet today.
-For millennia Palm branches have been recognized as a symbol of peace, victory, and eternal life.
+For millennia, palm branches have been recognized as a symbol of peace, victory, and eternal life.
 This was true in the ancient Near East - modern day Turkey, Cyprus, Georgia, Azerbaijan, Armenia, Iran, Iraq, Kuwait, Syria, Lebanon, Jordan, Palestine, Israel, Egypt, and the Arabian Peninsula - and in the Mediterranean world!

 History of Palm

 In Assyria the palm was one of the trees identified as a sacred tree connecting heaven and earth.
 Reliefs from the 9th Century BC show winged creatures holding palm fronds in the presence of this sacred tree.
 In Egypt, the palm represented immortality, and was carried in funeral processions to represent eternal life.
 In Judaism the palm is part of the Feast of Tabernacles, hearkening back to the temporary dwellings in which farmers lived during harvesting, and to the fragile dwellings built of palms that the Israelites lived in during their 40 years in the desert.
-In their religious festivals the Israelites used palm branches for rejoicing.
-In ancient Greece a palm branch was awarded to victorious athletes, and in ancient Rome the Latin word 'palma' was a substitute word for victory – a victory of any kind.
+In their religious festivals, Israelites used palm branches for rejoicing.
+In ancient Greece a palm branch was awarded to victorious athletes, and in ancient Rome the Latin word "palma", was a substitute word for victory – a victory of any kind.
 A lawyer who won his case in the Roman Forum would decorate his front door with palm leaves.

 The palm image also appears on coinage issued in 38–39 AD by Herod Antipas.
 (In 1965, during excavations at Masada in Israel, palm seeds 2000 years old were uncovered.
-Some of the seeds were planted and one grew!)
+Some of the seeds were planted and one actually grew!)

 In the beginnings of Christianity, the palm represented the victory of martyrs - the victory of the spirit over the flesh.
-In the 4th Century AD, coins issued under the Emperor Constantine continued to display the palm leaves of victory.
+In the fourthth Century AD, coins issued under the Emperor Constantine continued to display the palm leaves of victory.
 In 1688 the Church decided that when they found the palm image carved on tombs discovered in the Roman catacombs, it was to be understood that a martyr had been buried there.

 Today we use palm leaves on Palm Sunday to commemorate Christ’s sacrifice: we remember His death on the cross and continually praise Him for our salvation.
 And, we anticipate His Resurrection a week later at Easter: His victory over death holds out to us the hope of eternal life.

-All Palms be Alike?
+All Palms be Alike

 No. Palm trees grow only in certain places and they are not all the same.
 Fronds vary in shape, size, and color - from green to yellow.
-Color varies depending on the type of soil; the temperature; the amount of rain; the length of time since harvesting; and how the palm is packaged and handled.
+Color varies depending on the type of soil, the temperature, the amount of rain, the length of time since harvesting, and how the palm is packaged and handled.
 It must be stored at between 40 and 50 degrees Fahrenheit, or it could either mildew or dry up.
 Most of the palm for North American churches comes from the Gulf Coast of Mexico, the Florida Everglades, and the Rio Grande Valley in Texas.
 After the leaf is cut and processed, it is packaged in plastic and kept in cold storage.
 Time in transit must be kept to a minimum, because outside the controlled temperature environment, the freshness of the palm may be compromised.
 In addition, the efficiency of the process is important for getting fresh palm “from the field to the faithful” at low cost.